-Annual Insurance Loss Report 2019
+Insurance Operational Risk Loss Data Report 2020

 Every year ORX produces a free report on our global insurance loss database.
 The report explores the frequency, severity and key trends in operational risk loss events across the insurance and reinsurance industry.
 We also publish a report summarising the data in our banking database.
-This year’s insurance report examines the last six years’ worth of data in our database – 2013 to 2018.
+This year’s insurance report examines the last six years’ worth of data in our database – 2014 to 2019.

 These reports are just one way in which we achieve our mission of supporting operational and non-financial risk management, providing vital information to professionals around the globe.
 We also share some of our research, data and resources publicly.
 Explore our free resources section to see what we have to offer.
 Or, find out what benefits ORX Membership could bring to your firm.

 Download the report for free to read our analysis in detail, or read on for the highlights and top findings.

 In 2019, we collected a total of 1,104 operational risk loss events from our insurance members, with a gross value of €493m.
 This means that 2019 had one of the lowest levels of severity in the six-year period – only 2016 showed a lower total loss.
 This is despite an increased number of insurance companies submitting losses to the global insurance loss database in the year.

 Considering the increased ORX insurance membership, it is interesting to note that total operational risk loss and frequency have remained fairly stable.
 This indicates that gross loss and frequency per submitting insurance company has decreased.
 Indeed, between 2014 and 2019, gross loss per submitting member has decreased by 56 per cent from €58.5m to €25.9m, while event frequency per member has decreased by 39 per cent from 95 to 58.

 Non-life and Life business lines make up 81% of gross loss